openworm/openworm_docs/github.rst

 Once you have been accepted, log back into GitHub and select OpenWorm from the organization drop down menu to get started.
 You will now have access to be assigned issues, add issues and edit them.

-You can also directly access the `OpenWorm Organization on Github <https://github.com/organizations/openworm/>`_.
+You can also directly access the
+`OpenWorm organization on Github <https://github.com/organizations/openworm/>`_.

 GitHub Issues